25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 };
 ```

-- If the shared state is being consumed by a child component nested very deep, can cause unnecessary prop passing, which is referred to as prop drilling.
+- If the shared state is being consumed by a child component nested very deep, can cause unnecessary prop passing, which is referred to as prop drilling

-- _Prop drilling_ refers to the process of sending props from a higher-level component to a lower-level component.
+- _Prop drilling_ refers to the process of sending props from a higher-level component to a lower-level component

 - To overcome Prop drilling we can either use the [Context API](#context-api) or a state management system